-Okay, so it probably doesn’t look like woman dancing in a meadow like the image portrays, but sometimes it can feel that way.
+Okay, so your homeschool probably doesn’t look like the woman dancing in a meadow like this image portrays, but sometimes it can feel that way.
 It can make you want to dance or do cartwheels when you come back from a place of serious burnout and joyless homeschooling.
 Let’s talk about some ways to do that.

 Remember why you started.

 One of the most important things to do when homeschooling is not fun is to remember why you started.
 We often start homeschooling with high ideals and an idyllic vision.
 Then, that idyllic view collides with reality and the day-to-day routine can cause those ideals give way to just getting by.

 Sit down and write out the reasons why you began homeschooling.
 Have those changed?
 If so, make a list of why it’s important to you to continue.
 Even if your reasons haven’t changed, it’s a good idea to write out a homeschool mission statement to help you maintain your focus during the hard days of homeschooling.

 Is it time for a curriculum change?

 A poor curriculum fit can suck the joy right out of your homeschool.
 I know because I’ve been there.
 Do what you can to ensure that it’s really time for a curriculum change before just dumping it.